tw00/nodemon-remote/README.md

 Drop-in replacement for [nodemon](https://nodemon.io/) with HTTP remote control and support for custom commands.

-## Application: Emphemeral environments
+## Application: Ephemeral environments

 - Run your node app with `nodemon-remote` in your deployed environment and instantly switch to branches and new commits without the need to re-deploy
-- `nodemon-remomte` suppots Github Webhooks.
+- `nodemon-remomte` supports Github Webhooks.
 Once a configurable label (`"preview"` by default) is assigned to a PR, the remote container will automatically switch to the latest commit of the corresponding branch
-- ⚠️ WARNING ⚠️ Using `nodemon-remote` is potentially dagenrous.
+- ⚠️ WARNING ⚠️ Using `nodemon-remote` is potentially dangenrous.
 Make sure to use a strong access key and don't use `nodemon-remote` in production.

 ## How to use it